helium/HIP/0064-wifi-dao.md

 infrastructure.

-Wifi Dabba lasers are mounted on rooftops and telecom towers across a city to form a core network backbone that can serve millions of hotspots.
+Wifi Dabba lasers are mounted on rooftops and telecom towers across a city to form a core network backbone that can serve millions of Hotspots.
 Fiber optic cable is used for last mile connectivity wherein cables are drawn from the nearest laser to the consumer’s premises.
 Low cost commodity WiFi routers running custom firmware are provided to customers that create a WiFi mesh system allowing users to roam across the network with ease.